transtats/transtats/docs/source/index.md

 As the project evolves, a roadmap will be published for each major release.
 Comments, suggestions, and requests to the current roadmap are welcome.
 Our goal in publishing a roadmap is transparency and community inclusion.
 A roadmap is the team's best guess based on experience, community requests, and feedback.

-#### Transtats 0.1.3
+#### Transtats 0.1.4

-We are currently working on `0.1.3` release.
+We are currently working on `0.1.4` release.

-Target delivery: End of August 2017
+Target delivery: Mid of October 2017

-* Add Vagrant to dev env setup
-* REST APIs and client development
-* GNOME Damned Lies integration
+For features list please look [here](https://github.com/transtats/transtats/issues?q=is%3Aopen+is%3Aissue+milestone%3Arelease_0.1.4).

 ### License